-Now, Primavera Contractor is the least costly and hence does not have many features like Enterprise and Admin menus are not available.
+Now, Primavera Contractor is the least costly and hence not have much features like Enterprise and Admin menus are not available.
 It is limited to 2000 activities only.
-No Microsoft Project XML file support, No Resource Roles, No Enterprise Project Structure (EPS), and installed only as standalone.
+No Microsoft Project XML file support, No Resource Roles, No Enterprise Project Structure (EPS) and it is installed only as standalone.
 Still, it is a great and powerful application.
 The interface is as of Primavera P6 Professional.
 A person that uses Primavera P6 Professional can handle it with ease.